Dinomasai/monthlytracker/README.md

-# monthlytracker
-This web app provides a simple web application interface for users to track their income and expenses over different periods and visualize the data in an interactive manner
+Have you ever wanted to keep track of your monthly income and expenses but didn't want to use Excel?
+How about levering the power of Python and the streamlit library to build an interactive web application?
+To store your monthly reports, we will use the FREE NoSQL Database from Mongodb.To visualize the monthly spending, we will use a Sankey Chart from Plotly.